saravana-priya/sql/README.md

 # 📊 E-commerce Sales Analytics with BigQuery

 An end-to-end SQL-based data analytics project using Google BigQuery, built on the `thelook_ecommerce` public dataset.
-This project demonstrates core data engineering and analytics skills — from raw data exploration to dimensional modeling, KPI reporting, geospatial analysis, and window function logic.
+This project demonstrates core data engineering and analytics skills — from raw data exploration to dimensional modeling, KPI reporting, geospatial analysis, window function logic, and Slowly Changing Dimension (SCD) handling.

 ---